 However, achieving this potential for a vibrant regionally based commercial cloud services environment is no easy feat.
 This sector is very much still in its infancy in the Caribbean, and unlike the larger and more developed markets of the EU, US, Canada, and China, none of the major international cloud services players have cloud infrastructure located within the CARICOM jurisdictional region.
 This leaves room for local and regional cloud providers to flourish, with dedicated infrastructure and cloud services to serve this gap in the market.

-How about Private Government Cloud Environments for the Caribbean?
+Private Government Cloud Environments for the Caribbean?

 One might argue that CARICOM governments should just establish their own private cloud environments within their specific jurisdiction.
-However, as highlighted in the article “Why the Caribbean’s digital future depends upon the cloud”, this would be a very expensive and resource intensive approach and would not solve the issues around disaster recovery and business continuity.
+However, as highlighted in the article “Why the Caribbean’s digital future depends upon the cloud”, this would be a very expensive and resource-intensive approach and would not solve the issues around disaster recovery and business continuity.
 It would also not improve the situation for commercial operators, particularly small and medium-sized companies (SMEs), which make up a substantial part of the Caribbean economic activity.
-A more sustainable approach involves encouraging growth among the commercial cloud services sector in the region.
-This could ensure all CARICOM countries can maintain data sovereignty throughout the region, and have more control over their data and applications.
+A more sustainable approach involves encouraging growth in the commercial cloud services sector in the region.
+This could ensure all CARICOM countries can maintain data sovereignty throughout the region and have more control over their data and applications.